 …as straightforward as that.

 The third part of the manonabeach “Port…” trilogy, this visit to Port Gaverne allowed me to get down to the caves, nooks and crannies of the cove at low tide.
-There’s a great pub in the village, which sits next to popular Port Isaac.
+There’s a great pub in the village, which itself sits just down the hill from popular Port Isaac.
 There was a wistful air to Mark, remembering happy childhood times on the beach.
 Nicola Williams sent an interesting comment, relating to this beach:

 It was chiseled out, this is Teigue’s pit,(SP?, pronounced Tag) one man’s life, taking slate from the cliff face for use as local building material.
 Now a bathing & jumping spot for the more adventurous.
 As you can see, below is just sand, it’s long been a spot that the brave jump from at high tide from the grassy headland above!

-with reference to the “chiseled out” part of the cliff that I mention in my film.
+with reference to the “chiseled out” part of the cliff that I mention in my blustery scene-setting film at the bottom of the page.

 Memories of times gone by…